 SAG Facilitator

 For the 2022-2025 EE Plan, SAG is independently facilitated by Celia Johnson, Celia Johnson Consulting LLC.
-In 2023, meeting support is provided by Catalina Lamadrid, Inova Energy Group.
+In 2024, facilitation meeting support is provided by Inova Energy Group.

 Individuals or companies seeking additional information about SAG or requesting to join the SAG distribution list are encouraged to contact the SAG Facilitator – Celia Johnson (Celia@CeliaJohnsonConsulting.com).
 SAG participants are also encouraged to visit the SAG website (www.ILSAG.info).